Soben/franklin-square-hoa/bylaws.md

 (h) initiate, on behalf of a unit owner, the eviction of any tenant of a unit owner who fails to comply with the requirements of the Declaration, Articles of Incorporation, Bylaws, or Rules and Regulations of the Association.

+(i) Levy a $400.00 per lot special assessment and increase in the budget for fiscal year 1997.
+The authority for imposition and collection of same in accordance with the requirements of the Declaration are authorized and ratified hereby.

 ### Section 2.
 Duties.

 It shall be the duty of the Board of Directors to: